mahikaaaa12/1st-YEAR-/README.md

 ## License
 This project is licensed under the GNU General Public License v3.0.
 See the [LICENSE](LICENSE) file for more details.

-This project is part of my academic journey in B.Tech CSE with AIML specialization.
-I am grateful to my professors and peers for their guidance and support.

----

-Feel free to modify the content as per your needs!